freebsd/freebsd-quarterly/2020q3/cheribsd.md

 operating system with a stable baseline implementation into which various new research features have been, or are currently being, merged:

+- Arm Morello - We are preparing to open source our adaptation of CheriBSD to Arm's Morello architecture.
+The Morello branch is being updated to the most recent CheriBSD baseline, and patches are in review for upstreaming to our open-source repository.
+CheriBSD currently boots and runs statically linked CheriABI binaries on the Morello simulator, and dynamic linking support is in progress, with OS and toolchain bugs being worked on.
+We aim to make a first CheriBSD/Morello snapshot available alongside other open-source Morello software in mid-October 2020\.
+However, our target for a more mature and usable implementation is December 2020.

 - Kernel spatial memory safety (pure-capability kernel) - The current CheriBSD kernel is a hybrid C program where pointers to userspace are CHERI capabilities.
 This ensures that the kernel follows the